Brasstown Creek’s Bamboo Fly Rods

 Brasstown Creek is pleased to offer two piece and three piece two tip Bamboo Fly Rods for sale.
 Our prices includes numerous extras.

 Brasstown Creek’s goal is to offer Bamboo Fly Rods at a price to quality ratio that our customers will recognize as a great value.
-It took me 30 years before I felt I could spend $1,800 to get my own bamboo fly rod (family expenses came first), so Brasstown Creek is trying to offer fly fishermen the opportunity to have one of our really nice bamboo fly rods for significantly less money.
-We presently offer a selection of bamboo fly rods that we finish ourselves on excellent blanks we get from our supplier in China.
-We have worked closely with the same small company for seven years and his bamboo fly rod blanks are of exceptional quality; even so, we have been able to get our blanks at a reasonable cost, which we pass on to our customers.
-We finish these blanks in our shop using high quality components (such as REC, Arcane Components, etc.).
+We offer a bamboo fly rods that we make ourselves in the United States using the Morgan Hand Mill.
+We then finish these blanks in our shop using high quality components (such as REC, Arcane Components, etc.).
 The end results are aesthetically pleasing bamboo fly rods that fish well but can be bought for a price we think you will find very reasonable.
 We believe that is a good definition of value.
 We are so confident that you will like our Bamboo Fly Rods that we offer a very generous product warranty (see our warranty page for details).
 If you buy a fly rod from us and don’t think you got a good value, just send it back to us in the same condition and packaging it arrived in, insured, according to to our warranty details and we will refund your purchase price, no problem.
 All we ask is that you pay the return shipping and insurance as described.
 If you check around and compare what you get from us, we think you will be a happy Brasstown Creek Customer.

 Special Shipping Notes: Brasstown Creek’s Bamboo Fly Rods are shipped via USPS Priority Mail, insured and with Signature Required.
 Please let us know the name of the person that will be signing for the fly rod if that person is different from the name you have in Pay Pal.